Srinidhi-Krishnan30/product-api/README.md

 ![Get Screenshot](postmanWindow\get.png)
 This command retrieves all the products available in the database

+#### GET/products/id
+This command retrieves a particular product based on id

 #### POST/products
 ![Post screenshot](postmanWindow\post.png)
 This command adds a new product to the database